netdisco/netdisco/README.txt

      ~/perl5/lib/perl5/App/Netdisco/DB/schema_versions/App-Netdisco-DB-2-3-PostgreSQL.sql

 Startup
-    Run the following command to start the web server:
+    Run the following command to start the web-app server as a daemon:

-     DANCER_ENVDIR=~/environments localenv plackup ~/bin/netdisco-web
+     DANCER_ENVDIR=~/environments ~/bin/netdisco-web start

-    Other ways to run and host the web application can be found in the Dancer::Deployment page.
-See also the plackup documentation.

-    Run the following command to start the daemon:
+    Run the following command to start the job control daemon (port control, etc):

-     DANCER_ENVDIR=~/environments localenv netdisco-daemon start
+     DANCER_ENVDIR=~/environments ~/bin/netdisco-daemon start

 Tips and Tricks
     The main black navigation bar has a search box which is smart enough to work out what you're looking for in most cases.
 For example device names, node IP or MAC addreses, VLAN numbers, and so on.

-    For SQL debugging try the following command:
+    For SQL debugging try the following commands:

      DBIC_TRACE_PROFILE=console DBIC_TRACE=1 \
-       DANCER_ENVDIR=~/environments plackup ~/bin/netdisco-web
+       DANCER_ENVDIR=~/environments ~/bin/localenv plackup ~/bin/netdisco-web-fg

-    To run the job daemon in the foreground, start the "netdisco-daemon-fg" program instead of "netdisco-daemon".
+     DBIC_TRACE_PROFILE=console DBIC_TRACE=1 \
+       DANCER_ENVDIR=~/environments ~/bin/localenv netdisco-daemon-fg

+    Other ways to run and host the web application can be found in the Dancer::Deployment page.
+See also the plackup documentation.

+    With the default configuration user authentication is disabled and the default "guest" user has no special privilege.
+To grant port and device control rights to this user, create a row in the "users" table of the Netdisco database with a username of "guest" and the "port_control" flag set to true:

+     netdisco=> insert into users (username, port_control) values ('guest', true);

 Future Work
+    Bundled with this app is a DBIx::Class layer for the Netdisco database.
+    This could be a starting point for an "official" DBIC layer.
+Helper functions and canned searches have been added to support the web interface.

     The intention is to support "plugins" for additonal features, most notably columns in the Device Port listing, but also new menu items and tabs.
 The design of this is sketched out but not implemented.
 The goal is to avoid patching core code to add localizations or less widely used features.

-    Bundled with this app is a DBIx::Class layer for the Netdisco database.
-    This could be a starting point for an "official" DBIC layer.
-Helper functions and canned searches have been added to support the web interface.

 Caveats
     Some sections are not yet implemented, e.g. the *Device Module* tab.